doolin/patentprocessor/README.markdown

-# Python scripts for disambiguating patent data
+# Python scripts for processing USPTO inventor and patent data

 The following collection of scripts performs pre- and post-processing on patent data as part of the patent